christophergeiger3/the-clipping-project/README.md

 Leave no question unasked!
 Feel free to drop any feedback or thoughts under the [issues tab](https://github.com/christophergeiger3/the-clipping-project/issues).

 ## Similar Projects
 If TCP isn't what you're looking for, that's okay!
-Here are some other utilities which might have the functionality you're looking for:
+Here are some other utilities which might have the functionality you want:

 - [WatchVideoByLink](https://github.com/MohamedBakoush/WatchVideoByLink)
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)